pmbanugo/9ja-munich-meetup/README.md

 If you have a topic you'd like to learn about, follow the same steps but label it as `suggestion`.

+Voting for a topic is done using the thumb up emoji.

 ### Meeting Schedule

 Meeting will be held at least once a month and will be communicated via PR and also on WhatsApp.
 If you're interested in follwing the updates, we suggest you watch the channel.